Authentic Lessons for 21st Century Learning

 • Which of these items can you do to "move up" toward a PSE goal?

-Have groups discuss any things that surprised them or that they knew before would either help or keep someone from their goals.
-Discussion based on the climber activity statements.
+Have groups discuss any things that surprised them or that they knew before would either help or keep someone from their goals. n Base discussion on the climber activity statements.

 Extend